manuelfuchs/minimal_blockchain/README.md

 ## Instructions

-To start the blockchain backend, execute `make` or `make run`.
+To start a single node directly on the host machine execute `make run`.

-Three requests are defined in the `requests.http` file, which are executable with the extension `humao.rest-client`.
+To start a simulated blockchain execute `make cluster`, which uses *docker compose* to create two nodes.
+If you want to register nodes with other nodes, use the host name in the docker network like *node_2*.